Harvey Weinstein Dismisses Report That His Genitalia Looks ‘Like A Vagina’

 “When I first saw him naked, I was filled with compassion, absolute compassion,” she said.
 “It seemed his anger came from a place of shame.”

-When asked if the description of his body was accurate, Weinstein told a report “yeah, perfect.”
+When asked if the description of his body was accurate, Weinstein told a reporter, “yeah, perfect.”

-Mann says that she had a consensual sexual relationship with Weinstein, but things took a turn when Weinstein allegedly forced her to have sex with him in 2013 in a New York hotel.
+Mann says that she had a consensual sexual relationship with Weinstein, but things took a turn when he allegedly forced her to have sex with him in 2013 in a New York hotel.
 She claims that he booked a room for the two of them at the hotel, and when she tried to tell the people at the desk that they didn’t need a room, he pulled her aside and told her not to embarrass him, echoing the statements made by Ambra Gutierrez, another Weinstein accuser.

 As The Inquisitr reported previously, Mann also accused Weinstein of smelling like “sh*t” and forcing her to allow him to urinate on her.